Farjey57/Farjey57/README.md

 - 👋 Hi, I’m @Farjey57
 - 👀 I’m interested in web development, back-end, data science and machine learning
 - 🌱 I’m currently learning Linux and math on python
-- 💞️ I’m looking to collaborate with all))
 - 📫 How to reach me telegram: @Farjey

 <!---